randy3k/UnitTesting-example/README.md

 ---
 1. Before testing anything, you have to install [UnitTesting](https://github.com/randy3k/UnitTesting) via Package Control or clone it from [source](https://github.com/randy3k/UnitTesting).
 2. Your package!
 In our case, it is [helloworld.py](https://github.com/randy3k/UnitTesting-example/blob/master/helloworld.py)
 3. You also have to know how to write unittest testcases.
-TestCases should be placed in `test*.py` under the directory `tests`.
-They are loaded by a modified [TestLoader](https://github.com/randy3k/UnitTesting/blob/master/loader.py).
+TestCases should be placed in `test*.py` under the directory `tests` (configurable, see below).
+They are loaded by a modified [TestLoader](https://github.com/randy3k/UnitTesting/blob/master/unittesting/loader.py).
     - ST2 developers should read [this](http://docs.python.org/2.6/library/unittest.html) for unittest documentation.
     - ST3 developers should read [this](http://docs.python.org/3.3/library/unittest.html).
     - You may also want to look that the file [test.py](https://github.com/randy3k/UnitTesting-example/blob/master/tests/test.py) under the `tests` directory for the minimal example.